-The Furano Snow School operates out of each base area and has lessons in English.
+There is a ski school that operates out of each base area and has lessons in English.
 They also have ski rentals including top-of-the-range powder skis.
-(Lessons and rentals can be booked via Scout as part of a Furano Ski Package).
+Lessons and rentals can be booked via Scout as part of a Furano Ski Package.
 There are some good terrain park facilities and a night skiing in both zones.

 Furano is one of our top picks for families for a variety of reasons.
 Firstly, kids under 12 ski free!
 Secondly there’s a good selection of self-catered apartments, some of which are within easy walking distance to the ski lifts.
 In addition there’s a good ski school with group lessons in English.
 And lastly, by staying in the Kitanomine village and perhaps venturing into Furano town a few times, you will get at least an essence of the Japanese culture.

-Most of the accommodation in Furano that is best for skiers is based in the Kitanomine village.
-It spreads down the hill from the ski area, so those at the bottom of the village will have a 10-15 minute walk up the hill in the morning.
+Most of the accommodation in Furano that is best for skiers, is based in the Kitanomine village.
+It spreads down the hill from the ski area, so those in the lower part of the village will have a 10-15 minute walk up the hill in the morning.
 Some are even a bit further away and will probably require a shuttle to get to the slopes.
 Scout wouldn’t recommend staying in the town of Furano.
 Since there’s no town ski shuttle it’s not that easy to get to and from the slopes, unless you have your own car.

-The Prince has two hotels – the New and the Old.
+The Prince hotel chain has two properties – the New and the Old.
 The New Furano Prince is located in a ski-in ski-out location at the base of the Furano Zone.
-It’s the fanciest of the hotels in the Furano area and has some excellent facilities.
 It’s quite separate from the action at Kitanomine, though they do run a regular free shuttle that takes about 10-15 minutes to get to the village.
 The “Old” Prince hotel is ski-in ski-out at the base of the Kitanomine Zone, a little up the hill from the village.

 One of the strengths of Furano as a destination is the opportunity to choose the style of accommodation that suits you best, since most are covered.
 It’s one of the few resorts in Japan to have self-contained apartments that range from simple to luxurious.
 There are also some great Japanese-style hotels to choose from.
 Many of these regularly fill up with school groups so they can get busy.Search Hotels and Deals Get your